AI Diagnostics

 If you are evaluating AI diagnostic tools for your shop, here is what to look for:

 • Does it search live data?
 Static-database tools are already outdated.
-Look for tools that search current TSBs and service information.
+Look for tools that search the web for current platform-specific known issues, not just rely on training data.

 • Is the output structured?
 If the AI gives you a wall of text, it was not built for technicians.
 Look for organized sections with clear diagnostic steps.